 Though, I really wish that I had more time to connect with the local scene.
 Centrum and Double Cut were down to organize another event where I could open for them, but my time there was running out.

-I also want to include a list of other places that could have hosted gigs (for possible future reference):
+I also wanted to include a list of other places that could have hosted gigs (and why it didn't work), for possible future reference:

 · Lager11: completely booked until June 10th...